Corruption-robust exploration in episodic reinforcement learning: Improved guarantee for tabular MDPs (Theorem )

 \xhdr{Optimal $S$-dependence via value decomposition.} When bounding the Bellman errors, we considered terms terms of the form

-where $\rhat\kl$ and $\phat\kl$ were either the global or subsampled estimates of $r$ and $p$, depending on the layer $\ell$ under consideration (analogous terms were also considered with respect to $\vlow\klhpl$).
-Since $\phat\kl\xa$ and $\vup\klhpl$ are statistically dependent, Section ~\ref{sec:our_framework_RL} applies a naive uniform bound
+where $\rhat\kl$ and $\phat\kl$ were either the global or subsampled estimates of $\rst$ and $\pst$, depending on the layer $\ell$ under consideration (analogous terms were also considered with respect to $\vlow\klhpl$).
+Since $\phat\kl\xa$ and $\vup\klhpl$ are statistically dependent, Appendix~\ref{app:analysis_framework} applies a naive uniform bound

 where $\mathscr{V}$ is an appropriate set of possible value functions we may encounter.
-In the tabular setting, $\mathscr{V} = [0,H]^S$, which yields an additional factor of $\sqrt{S}$ in the above error term due to a union bound.
+In the tabular setting, $\mathscr{V} = [0,H]^S$, this yields an additional factor of $\sqrt{S}$ in the above error term due to a union bound.

 A more careful decomposition due to Azar, Osband, and Munos \cite{AzarOsMu17} instead writes